Posted in life

 What would you do if you won the lottery?

 I grew up in Las Vegas, Nevada.
-You learned very early that the odds are in the house is favor I mean, look at the strip that is built on the money people leave behind.
+You learned very early that the odds are in favor of the house.
+I mean, look at the strip.
+It is built on the money people leave behind.

 However, with a raffle you buy one or more tickets in a specified time frame.
 Then a ticket is drawn, and whoever’s name and number is on the ticket wins.
 There is always a guaranteed winner with a raffle.
 And I won one in December at a Church preschool raffle, which raised money for preschool.
 All of the raffle prizes were given away.